Holiday Market Guidelines

 Please note, all NSF cheques will incur a fee of $25, in addition to any bank charges.

-We will not be issuing any vendor refunds for this event.
-Vendors must email the Market Manager (email@example.com) to cancel at least 2 weeks before the scheduled market (by November 28th) in order to receive their fees as a credit left on file for future use.
-Cancellations that occur after November 28th (2 weeks prior to market) will not incur a credit, and will be taken as late cancellation payments.
+Refunds are only available with at least 3 weeks notice of cancellation.
+Vendors must email the Market Manager (firstname.lastname@example.org) to cancel at least 3 weeks before the scheduled market (by November 18th) in order to receive a refund.
+Cancellations that occur after November 18th (3 weeks prior to market) will not incur a refund or credit, and will be kept as late cancellation payments.

 Cancellations will only be accepted via email; phone calls and text messages are not sufficient.

 The City of New Westminster is requiring that ALL vendors that participate within the New West Farmers Market submit insurance paperwork to the Market Manager.
 The vendors are responsible for adding the City of New Westminster and New West Farmers Market as additional insured.
 In order to be a vendor in New Westminster all vendors must submit the correct insurance documents.

 All information required to forward to your insurance broker will be listed here.

 Any vendors submitting insurance documents without the City of New Westminster or New West Farmers Market added as additionally insured will not be able to attend the market until the correct paperwork is submitted.

 This is a requirement from the City of New Westminster, we understand that other municipalities may have different rules and other markets may not require this paperwork.
 In order to be a vendor in New Westminster this paperwork will be required.

 - Vendors must arrive not more than 2 hours, and not less than 30 minutes before the market starts at 10:00am.